userfrosting/UserFrosting/README.md

 2. If you are using Apache and getting a 404 error (but not our custom 404 page), make sure you have "AllowOverride All" set in your httpd.conf file.

+### Installing on Other Platforms

+Currently, UserFrosting only comes with a configuration file for Apache.
+If you are proficient in IIS or other server technologies, and wish to contribute the corresponding configuration file, please open a pull request - we'd really appreciate it!

+In the meantime, there is a workaround: you can install [Helicon Ape](http://www.helicontech.com/ape/), which provides support for Apache `.htaccess` and `.htpasswd` configuration files in Microsoft IIS.
+Choose "full server download" when prompted by the Helicon Ape installer.

 ## Screenshots